Probing Spin-2 Ultralight Dark Matter with Space-based Gravitational Wave Detectors in the mHz Regime: Constraints on spin-2 ULDM

 where $A_{\rm OMS}$, $A_{\rm acc}$ and arm length $L$ for different detectors are listed in Table \ref{table_detectors}.
 For different TDI channels, we utilize the noise spectral density derived in~\cite{Yu:2023iog}, with modification to adjust to our convention:

 where $f_*\equiv c/(2\pi L)$.

 The sensitivity curves of spin-2 ULDM for different channels, along with those of GWs, are shown in Fig.~\ref{fig_sen_4fig}.
 The comparison between different channels is depicted in Fig.~\ref{fig_sen_4channel}.
 As shown in the plots, the symmetric channels, including the fully symmetric Sagnac combination $\zeta$ and channel T, exhibit a much worse sensitivity to spin-2 ULDM, being three orders of magnitude higher than those of GWs.
-Combined with the results in~\cite{Yu:2023iog}, these channels may be good candidates to avoid the effects of ULDM on GWI during the detection of GWs.
 Combined with the results in~\cite{Yu:2023iog}, these channels may serve as promising candidates for mitigating the effects of ULDM on GWIs during gravitational wave detection, particularly at higher frequencies when $f\gtrsim 10 {\rm mHz}$, where the sensitivity of GWs in symmetric channels is comparable to that of other asymmetric TDI channels.
 The sensitivities of the A/E and X channels are similar at low frequencies, while at higher frequencies the A/E channels show slightly better sensitivity.
 For the Sagnac $\alpha$ channel, the sensitivity is also low at low frequencies, but at higher frequencies, it becomes comparable to that of the A channel.
 We also calculate the optimal sensitivity curve, which combines the sensitivities of all independent TDI channels~\cite{Prince:2002hp,Yu:2023iog},

 and use it to place constraints on spin-2 ULDM.
 The result is shown in Fig.~\ref{fig_sen_opt}, where the optimal sensitivity curves for three different space-based GWIs are presented.
 We can observe that LISA and Taiji exhibit better sensitivity at low frequencies, while TianQin performs better at higher frequencies due to its shorter arm length.